Feyerabend/cc/ch07/addition/3d/notes/REFLECTIONS.md

 * Valuable when systems must be reliable
 * Valuable when stakes are high
 * Valuable when costs scale
-* Valuable when behavior must be explainable
+* Valuable when behaviour must be explainable
 * Valuable when failure is expensive

 Conversely, shallow knowledge may be sufficient: